18F/guides/content/derisking-government-tech/home/introduction.md

 Why?
 Agencies at all levels of government face common challenges at every phase of a project.
 These include, for instance, the difficulty of choosing a software approach to serve needs that are often complex and unique, tension between bureaucratic processes and modern software development practices, and lacking in-house knowledge to assess the quality of code.

 This guide was written to give government tools to lower the high risk of failure for technology projects.
-It addresses two main challenges—**how to choose a software solution** and **how to work with a vendor to build quality custom software quickly**—in four main sections.
+It addresses two main challenges — **how to choose a software solution** and **how to work with a vendor to build quality custom software quickly** — in four main sections.
 Building one upon the other, this guidance can help agency staff make and explain choices that can improve a project’s chances of success.

 ---